oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 ## Step 5: Update Your Validator

-At the time you wish to upgrade your validator to participate in the Amber Network, you must ensure that the `/localhostdir/node` artifacts are uploaded to your `/serverdir/node` directory.
+At the time you wish to upgrade your node to participate in the Amber Network, you must ensure that the `/localhostdir/node` artifacts are uploaded to your `/serverdir/node` directory.